Ashokashtami Festival April 2009 - Ashok Ashtami at Lingaraj Temple, Bhubaneswar

-Ashok Ashtami Festival or Ashokashtami Festival is one of the important Indian Hindu Festivals associated with Lord Shiva and Goddess Shakti, celebrated especially in Orissa, India.
-Ashokashtami is also the important annual car festival celebrated at the Lord Lingaraj Temple, in Bhubaneswar, Orissa.
+Ashokastami Festival or Ashok Ashtami Festival is one of the important Indian Hindu Festivals associated with Lord Shiva and Goddess Shakti, celebrated especially in Orissa, India.
+Ashokashtami is also the important annual car festival celebrated at the Lord Lingaraj Temple in Bhubaneswar, Orissa.
 Ashoka Ashtami falls on the eighth day of the Chaitra month (Chaitra Shukla Astami), (March – April).
-This year, Ashok Ashtami Festival is on 2nd April, 2009.
+This year, Ashok Ashtami Festival is on 9 April 2022.

 Significance of Ashok Ashtami Festival